-CAST Lighting abandonned the use of all-copper wire for Landscape Lighting - here is why.
+CAST Lighting abandoned the use of all-copper wire for Landscape Lighting - here is why:

 The corrosive effects of the outdoor environment present unique challenges to Landscape Lighting.
 Every component of the lighting system is subject to heat, moisture and physical abuse.
 Landscape Lighting wire is especially critical since its corrosion leads to degradation of lamp performance and (eventually) to complete system failure.

 The following discussion addresses these key factors that determine long-term integrity of landscape lighting wire:

 • Optimization of wire solderability – during both initial installation and future additions of fixtures to the system